Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Consider High-Intensity Interval Training

-When your body is stronger, and your strength has built up over time, you might consider adding some HIIT workouts.
-This type of exercise is ideal for burning all of the calories needed to get rid of the extra belly fat that might be leftover at your delivery.
+When your body is stronger and your strength has built up over time, you might consider adding some HIIT workouts.
+This type of exercise is ideal for burning all the calories needed to eliminate the extra belly fat that might be left over at your delivery.

 Beyond exercising, eating healthy is the key to losing weight.
-I didn’t follow a low carb or a low-fat diet.
+I didn’t follow a low-carb or low-fat diet.
 Fats and carbohydrates belong in your diet for different reasons, so excluding either isn’t necessary to lose weight.

 Instead, I learned a trick from a diet called Trim Healthy Mama.
 Now, you can purchase their book to show you how they recommend you lose weight (and it does work because I’ve tried it before).
 The trick I learned is to balance your fats and carbs. 🙂